atomist-skills/prettier-skill/README.md

     [Auto-Merge Pull Requests](https://go.atomist.com/catalog/skills/atomist/github-auto-merge-skill)
     skill.

-1. **Add prettier configuration to repositories for local use**
+1. **Add Prettier configuration to repositories for local use**

-    Choose one of these options to add the prettier configuration to your repositories, and optionally enable [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to get support for running prettier locally with the same configuration.
+    Choose one of these options to add the Prettier configuration to your repositories, and optionally enable [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to get support for running prettier locally with the same configuration.

-    If you choose to install the Git commit hooks, prettier will be run on each local commit you make.
+    If you choose to install the Git commit hooks, Prettier will be run on each local commit you make.

-    By default, the prettier configuration will not be added to your repositories.
+    By default, the Prettier configuration will not be added to your repositories.
 Select one of these options to change the behavior:

-    - **Update prettier config, ignore files and install Git commit hooks** - the prettier configuration will be added to the repository, ignore files updated to ignore the prettier configuration added, and the Git commit hook will be installed
+    - **Update Prettier config, ignore files and install Git commit hooks** - the Prettier configuration will be added to the repository, ignore files updated to ignore the Prettier configuration added, and the Git commit hook will be installed
-    - **Update prettier config and ignore files** - the same behavior as above, without installing the Git commit hook
+    - **Update Prettier config and ignore files** - the same behavior as above, without installing the Git commit hook

 1. **Determine repository scope**